IC Interfaces Information

-IC interfaces also support other communiations technologies.
+IC interfaces also support other communications technologies.
 Choices include current mode logic (CML), gunning transceiver logic (GTL), and gunning transceiver logic plus (GTLP); emitter coupling logic (ECL), positive ECL (PECL), and low-voltage PECL (LVPEC); low-voltage differential signaling (LVDS), bus LVDS (BLVDS), and multi-point LVDS (M-LVDS); digital visual interface (DVI) and high-definition media interface (HDMI); and digital subscriber line (DSL) and integrated services digital network (ISDN).

-Performance specifications for IC interfaces include supply voltage, data rate, operating current, power dissipation and temperature junction.
+Performance specifications for IC interfaces include supply voltage, data rate, operating current, power dissipation, and temperature junction.
 Many different IC package types are available.
 Examples include ball-grid array (BGA), chip-scale package (CSP), quad flat package (QFP), small outline package (SOP), and dual in-line package (DIP).

-In terms of features, IC interfaces that are designed for the European marketplace must comply with the Restriction of Hazardous Substances (RoHS) directive from the European Union (EU).
+IC interfaces that are designed for the European marketplace must comply with the Restriction of Hazardous Substances (RoHS) directive from the European Union (EU).
 Some IC interfaces have an integrated charge pump or joint test action group (JTAG) pin.
 Others provide protection against electrostatic discharge (ESD), high temperatures, or over-voltage conditions.